raspberrypilearning/spinning-flower-wheel/worksheet.md

  Nothing will happen until you press the red button on the Pibrella board.
 So give it a go; press that big red button!

 ## What's next?

-- Adapt your code in order to slow the speed of the motors spinning
+- Adapt your code in order to slow the speed of the motors
-- Add more motors to your pibrella
+- Add more motors to your Pibrella
 - Watch [Make a Digital Garden with Carrie Anne](https://www.youtube.com/watch?v=4Fs7y7gZIag) for more ideas
-- Use four motors to build a robot.
+- Use four motors to build a robot